Bman2386/questrabbit2.0/frontend/src/notes.md

 ## @ Scale
 - category and adventurer show will have to be re-worked
 - Quest creation will need infinite scroll when browsing adventurers
+## Timeline
+- need a timeline for when items will be complete
+- need to order what should be done 1st